Open Source

 One ILSpy download and executable pick, and you see it all.

-If you are afraid that the software connects to anything, you are most likely a more technical and cautious user (rightfully so).
+If you are afraid that the software connects to anything, you are most likely a more cautious user (rightfully so).

 I would recommend tools like Wireshark to see for yourself that there is no network traffic outside of what you want to happen.